wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products and design FOLDERS IN YOUR PLUGIN.
+= 3.0.3 =
+* Fix - On upload, advanced options were not working, upgrade to this version to fix the issue.
+* Fix - Language files automatically update on upgrade now.
 = 3.0.2 =
 * PLEASE DOWNLOAD THE NEW DESIGN FILES ON UPDATE IF YOU ARE USING V3.
 * Fix - Cart Popup Widget